da0p/zmq_do/Doc/Readme.md

   as the **REQ** socket
 - **DEALER** socket is fully asynchronous, it can send multiple request before receiving a reply, not like **REQ** socket

+# Reliable Request-Reply Pattern

+There are several request-reply patterns, all of them require require the usage of heartbeat.
+The reason for it is due ot the fact that TCP has a long timeout (30 minutes or so), and it is impossible to know whether a peer has died or been disconnected.

+## No Heartbeat Approach

+- When a **ROUTER** socket is used in an application to track peers, as peers disconnect and reconnect, the application will leak memory and get slower
+- When a **SUB** or **DEALER** is used, there is no way to tell whether the peer died
+- If we use a TCP connection that stays silent for a while, it will, in some networks, just die.
+Sending something will keep the network alive

+## One-way Heartbeats

+- Food for PUB-SUB, only PUB should send heartbeats to SUB
+- Can be inaccurate when a large amount of data is sent, as heartbeats will be delayed behind that data.
+Better to treat data also as a heartbeat
+- PUB-SUB will drop messages for disappeared recipients, however, PUSH and DEALER will queue them.
+So if you send heartbeats to a dead peer and it comes back, it will get all the heartbeats you sent!

+## Ping-Pong Heartbeats

+- One peer seens a ping command to the other, which replies with a pong command.
+  Neither command has any payload.
+Usually the client pings the server